ilgvars-elksnis/ilgvars-elksnis/README.md

 Hi there, I'm Ilgvars

+Besides walking 10,000 steps daily, my hobbies tend to shift all the time.
+I explore new things all the time and enjoy trail walking and nature.
+I also enjoy reading different books about varying subjects.

 I'm software developer with a primary focus on C#.
+Initially I discovered programming in high school where we had lectures on Pascal and Delphi langueages, where my aptitude was already showing.
+It was further solidified during unversity where I had introductory lectures in C, Python and Java.
+After trying out Front End development I swapped back to Back End.
 I have a strong foundation in C# and the .NET framework, along with a solid understanding of object-oriented programming.
-While I have a strong foundation in front-end development, my true passion lies in leveraging C# to build powerful backend systems and applications.
+While I have a strong foundation in front-end development, my true passion lies in leveraging C# to build backend systems and applications.
 I'm honing my skills every day and continually expanding my knowledge.

-Besides walking 10,000 steps daily, my hobbies tend to shift all the time.
-I enjoy reading different types of books, ranging from educational to entertainment.

 ##  Skills